zoelabbb/conio.h/docs/index.md

 * Close your IDE and open again
 * Done :D

+## Wanna Support me ?
+You can buy me some coffee via [PayPal :coffee:](paypal.me/haialipp).
-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details you can see here [Conio.h Repo](https://github.com/zoelabbb/conio.h).